agentdavo/microGLES/README.md

 - **Memory Tracking:** Detect and report memory leaks with detailed allocation information.
 - **Logging System:** Comprehensive logging with multiple severity levels for easy debugging.
 - **Thread Safety:** Ensure safe operations in multi-threaded environments using mutexes.
+- **Benchmark Suite:** Measure performance using tests like triangle strips, textured quads, framebuffer operations, and a spinning gears demo.
+- **Extension Querying:** Use `renderer_get_extensions()` to obtain the list of supported OpenGL ES extensions.
+- **Extension Pack Stubs:** Basic implementations of the OpenGL ES 1.1 Extension Pack functions log a "not yet supported" message.
+- **Fixed-Point API:** The header `gl_fixed_point.h` declares `GL_OES_fixed_point`
+  entry points for devices that rely on fixed-point math.

 ## Directory Structure